 Inter-library loan, or ILL, is a service enabling library patrons access to materials unavailable in their local library collection.
-Inter-library loan is available to St. Thomas University School of Law faculty, students and staff.
-Alumni should inquire at their local public library.
-University main campus faculty, staff and students should contact the University Library for service.
+Inter-library loan is available to St. Thomas University College of Law faculty, students and staff.
+University main campus faculty, staff and students in non-law school programs should contact the University Library for service.

 - Items in the Law Library and University Library collections are not available via Inter-library loan to the St. Thomas community.
 Check the Law Library catalog and the University Library catalog before making any inter-library loan requests.
 Patrons are also encouraged to attempt to locate full text of journal articles online through the Digital Library and University Library Research page before making ILL requests.
 Please keep in mind that not all formats or items are available through the ILL service (see below for more information).
 Inquiries about specific items can also be made by emailing email@example.com.
 Please include all information requested on the ILL form in the email to avoid delays.

 - Materials requested through ILL can take up to eight (8) weeks to arrive if available.
 It is recommended that all ILL requests are made as early as possible to allow sufficient time for materials to be located, requested, and received.

 - When materials are received by the Library: